illixion/vscode-vibrancy-continued/README.md

 #### Opacity (`vscode_vibrancy.opacity`)

-Opacity of Vibrancy Effect. -1 is theme default, 0 is maximum transparency, and 1 will remove all transparency.
+Opacity of Vibrancy effect. -1 is theme default, 0 is maximum transparency, and 1 will remove all transparency.

 *value: -1.0 ~ 1.0*